Bit-Quill/valkey-glide/docs/design-api.md

 #### C Data Types
 The wrapper language will pass commands, arguments, and configuration as C data types.

+Transactions will be handled by passing a C array of an array of arguments to Rust from the wrapper language.
+The response will be a `redis::Value::Bulk`, which can be marshalled in the same way as explained in the protobuf solution.

 Pros:
 - No additional overhead from marshalling to and from protobuf, so this should perform better